cruzerngz/remote_file_service/report/main.typ

 // describe how the context manager works
 === Context manager
-The context manager is a client-side object that comminucates with the dispatcher across the network.
+The context manager is a client-side object that communicates with the dispatcher across the network.

 // describe how the dispatcher works
 === Dispatch <dispatch>